4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/data_source.rst

     Handles data from DataReservoir.io_.

 :class:`~fourinsight.engineroom.utils.CompositeDataSource`
-    A composite of different data sources.
-Useful when you want to download data from different sources for different index ranges.
+    A composite of data sources.
+Useful when you want to switch between different sources for different time periods.

 .. _DataReservoir.io: https://www.datareservoir.io/